top of page

 5. Delegate wisely

-Continuous learning incorporates insights from prior decisions.
+• Continuous learning integrates insights from previous decisions.

 The result – good decisions made quickly without unnecessary risk.
 (Accelerating Decision Making will be explored in more detail in a future article.)